Pigeon Creek Park Packs a Punch With Hiking Trails, X-Country Skiing and More

 Pigeon Peace Park is one of over 50 walking trails in West Michigan.

-Summer means their group campground is open to the public.
+Summer means their group campground is open to groups from recognized organizations.

 And what better way to soak up the crisp colors of fall than with a classic hike!